Data Science Coast To Coast

 ~ 19 May 2021 ~ Biodiversity

-Rosemary Gillespie (Professor & Schlinger Chair in Systematic Entomology, University of California, Berkeley), Data Science to Measure the Natural World
+Rosemary Gillespie (Professor & Schlinger Chair in Systematic Entomology, University of California, Berkeley), Data Integration Across Space and Time to Infer Biodiversity Dynamics

 Shelly Trigg (Data Science Postdoctoral Fellow, University of Washington), Diversity in Animal Response to Environmental ChangeZoom Link